gcarvellas/grand-archiver/README.md

 -You must download Discord JDA: https://github.com/DV8FromTheWorld/JDA -In the Main class, you must do the following: in line 20, set your bot string given in the Discord developer page for your bot.
-If you do not put this string, your bot will not work. if you want @@download and @@depositFromFolder to work, in line 15 in Main, be sure to set a directory to where you want the files to go
+If you do not put this string, your bot will not work. if you want @@download to work, in line 15 in Main, be sure to set a directory -In the DepositFromFolder class: in line 23, if you want @@depositFromFolder to work, be sure to set a directory

 Warning: I would not recommend putting this bot on a public server, since anyone can use any of these commands.
 None of these commands are restricted by perms.